mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/i-alt-encoding-factory.md

 ---
 title: IAltEncodingFactory interface
+description: Defines methods for creating instances of AltEncoding and getting information about the encodings supported by the factory.

 ---

 Defines methods for creating instances of AltEncoding and getting information about the encodings supported by the factory.